AJ576/web103_finalproject/milestones/milestone2.md

 ### 1. What went well during this unit?

-The figma board was made nicely
+The team collaborated to create amazing figma designs.

 ### 2. What were some challenges your group faced in this unit?

-Becoming familiar with Figma.
+Some challenges we had was becoming familiar with Figma.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-No clue?
+We would like to learn more about creating custom animations.